 TCC encourages students to apply for any financial aid for which they are eligible; however, the FAFSA (Free Application for Federal Student Aid) is not required to participate in College Park.
 Keep in mind, completing the FAFSA ensures you can take advantage of federal financial aid and is usually required when you apply for additional scholarships.
 If filling out the FAFSA, students should enter code 009763 for Tulsa Community College to receive their information.

 We recommend looking at other scholarship opportunities, including the My Dream/Mi Sueño Scholarship, which is privately funded and available to a graduating high school senior in Tulsa or Rogers County meeting eligibility requirements.
 It is awarded annually for up to three years or 63-credit hours, whichever comes first.

-Both dual credit programs and College Park can lead students to degree completion.
-Students accepted to College Park should have completed no more than nine credit hours that are applicable to their degree program so they can actively participate in cohort classes with other students in the same program.
-To determine which program is best for you, visit with your academic advisor or admission counselor.
+Students wishing to apply to College Park must have completed no more than 15 credit hours that are applicable to the AS Business Administration degree program so they can actively participate in cohort classes with other students in the same program.

 Students unsure of their progress toward their degree are advised to reach out to Academic Advising.
 Please also be advised that the 15-credit hour rule is a general rule and that the completion of specific courses that affect the ability to participate in the course sequence will also be considered for admission into the program.

 Applicants will receive an update on their admission status in Mid-May 2022.
 All communication regarding the application will go to the applicant’s TCC email account.
 Students should be sure to monitor this account closely, so there is no delay in reviewing their application.